 OB/GYN billing manages two completely different billing models under one roof — and mixing them up is one of the most common and expensive errors in the specialty.

 Obstetric care is billed as a global package.
 The global OB package covers all antepartum visits, the delivery, and the postpartum visit — bundled into a single payment.
-Individual antepartum visits should not be billed separately to insurance while a global package is in progress, unless the patient delivers before completing the full antepartum course, in which case the individual visits completed before delivery are billed separately.
+Individual antepartum visits should not be billed separately to insurance while a global package is in progress, unless the patient delivers before completing the full antepartum course.
+Gynecological care, by contrast, is billed visit by visit — E/M codes, procedure codes, preventive care codes.

 The Three Billing Problems That Hit OB/GYN Practices Hardest